vrosales2004/recipe_scaler_frontend/src/services/api/README.md

 # API Service Documentation

-This directory contains the complete TypeScript API client library generated from the OpenAPI specification for the Recipe Scaler backend.
+This directory contains the complete TypeScript API client library generated from the OpenAPI specification for the Scale & Savor backend.

 ## Structure